lawnjelly/Misc/Batching/optimization_general.md

 ## GPU Specific
 The GPU and / or communication with the GPU can often be bottlenecks.
 This is highly hardware specific, particularly mobile GPUs may struggle with scenes that are no problem for desktop.

+GPU bottlenecks are slightly different to CPU, because often you can only change performance indirectly, by changing the instructions you give to the GPU.

 #### Drawcalls / API
 Godot issues instructions to the GPU via a graphics API (OpenGL, GLES2, GLES3, Vulkan).
 The communication and driver activity involved can be quite costly, especially in OpenGL.
 Reducing the amount of drawcalls / state changes can greatly benefit performance.
 Using techniques such as 2D batching, and reducing the overall number of objects in a scene can help with this.